 Our ex vivo and in vivo technology represents an aggregation of years of innovation and technology from multiple academic institutions and companies, including our fusogen technology acquired from Cobalt Biomedicines Inc. (Cobalt), our ex vivo cell engineering programs focused on replacing damaged cells in the heart and certain brain disorders acquired from Cytocardia Inc. and Oscine Corp., respectively, and hypoimmune technology licensed from the President and Fellows of Harvard College (Harvard) and The Regents of the University of California, amongst others.
-See Note 3, Acquisitions and Note 5, License and collaboration agreements, and to our consolidated financial statements included in the 2020 Form 10-K, as well as the subsection titled "Business- Key Intellectual Property Agreements" in Part I, Item 1, of our 2020 Form 10-K.
+For details regarding these acquisitions and license and collaboration agreements, see Note 3, Acquisitions and Note 5, License and collaboration agreements, and to our consolidated financial statements included in the 2020 Form 10-K, as well as the subsection titled "Business- Key Intellectual Property Agreements" in Part I, Item 1, of our 2020 Form 10-K.

-We were incorporated in July 2018 and our operations to date have included developing our in vivo and ex vivo cell engineering platforms, identifying and developing potential product candidates, executing preclinical studies, acquiring technology, organizing and staffing the company, business planning, establishing our intellectual property portfolio, raising capital, and providing general and administrative support for these operations.
+We were incorporated in July 2018, and our operations to date have included developing our in vivo and ex vivo cell engineering platforms, identifying and developing potential product candidates, executing preclinical studies, establishing manufacturing capabilities, acquiring technology, organizing and staffing the company, business planning, establishing our intellectual property portfolio, raising capital, and providing general and administrative support for these operations.
 All of our programs are currently in the development stage, and we do not have any products approved for sale.
 Since our inception, we have incurred net losses each year.
-Our net losses were \$180.6 million and \$32.9 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$610.0 million.
+Our net losses for the six months ended June 30, 2021 and 2020 were \$161.9 million and \$120.7 million, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$591.4 million.
 Our net losses resulted primarily from our research and development programs, and, to a lesser extent, general and administrative costs associated with our operations.
-In addition, the accumulated deficit of \$610.0 million as of March 31, 2021 includes non-cash charges of \$189.7 million and \$82.0 million related to the revaluation of the success payment liabilities and contingent consideration, respectively.
+In addition, as of June 30, 2021 the accumulated deficit of \$591.4 million includes non-cash charges of \$106.5 million and \$89.2 million related to the revaluation of the success payment liabilities and contingent consideration, respectively.

 In February 2021, we completed our initial public offering (IPO) and issued 27.0 million shares of our common stock, including 3.5 million shares pursuant to the full exercise of the underwriters' option to purchase additional shares, at a price of \$25.0 per share and received net proceeds of \$626.4 million.
-Prior to the IPO, we funded our operations from the issuance and sale of our convertible preferred stock raising an aggregate of \$705.5 million in gross proceeds.
-As of March 31, 2021, we had cash, cash equivalents, and marketable securities of \$981.9 million.
+Prior to the IPO, we funded our operations from the issuance and sale of our convertible preferred stock, raising an aggregate of \$705.5 million in gross proceeds.
+As of June 30, 2021, we had cash, cash equivalents, and marketable securities of \$930.8 million.
 Based on our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to meet our working capital and capital expenditure needs for at least the next 36 months.